 In February 2020, Tribal Leaders representing four tribes in Arizona traveled to experience the Whanganui River (Te Awa Tupua) through the eyes of its’ people how they endured for over a century, multiple petitions and protests over generations.
 Due to the global pandemic, the reciprocal visit to Arizona by Whanganui Leaders is postponed to spring 2022.

 The health of water is reflected in the health of people.

 Water is an integral aspect of daily life for everyone – food, clothing, sanitation, transportation – almost everything we do involves an interaction with water.
 Many Americans tend to take water for granted, not realizing that population growth, agriculture and energy production are putting a squeeze on the world’s natural water reserves.

 The Colorado River is unwell.
 For nearly a century, legislation and water policy has allowed seven states to legally use more water than is available.
 To make matters more dire, unsustainable water use coupled with rising temperatures and drought have exacerbated the problem, drying out the headwaters and eroding tributary flows.
 Now, 40 million people and nearly 4 million acres of American and Mexican crops depend on a water supply that is quickly dwindling.

-Red Star International, Inc. is facilitating the exchange in partnership with the Te Pou Tupua (the human face and voice of Te Awa Tupua) in Aotearoa, and in Arizona, the Inter Tribal Council of Arizona, Inc. The exchange will explore how Whanganui Iwi sought to protect this sacred river.
-This exchange will allow participants to experience the river through the eyes of its’ people, and how they’ve endured for over a century with, multiple petitions and protests over generations.
+Red Star International, Inc. is facilitating the exchange in partnership with the Te Pou Tupua (the human face and voice of Te Awa Tupua) in Aotearoa, and in Arizona, the Inter Tribal Council of Arizona, Inc. The exchange explores how the Whanganui Iwi sought to protect this sacred river.
+This exchange has allowed participants to experience the river through the eyes of its’ people, and how they’ve endured for over a century with, multiple petitions and protests over generations.

 Support for the exchange comes from a grant from the Robert Wood Johnson Foundation.